scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 seismogram (recording) of an earthquake that was located in Solomon Islands.
-The recording shown was made by the WR1 node of the Warramunga seismic array, which is part of the Australian seismic network, shown paritally in Fig. :ref:`WR1.png`.
+The recording shown was made by the WR1 node of the Warramunga seismic array, which is part of the Australian seismic network, shown partially in Fig. :ref:`WR1.png`.
 The goal of hazard monitoring in this case would be to characterize the deformation of the earth (focal mechanism) that caused this earthquake.
 The analysis would involve first locating the source spatially and then classifying